 The preceding series of posts, “Yeshu ha-Notsri as the founder of Christianity,” is now complete.
 Those fifteen posts serve as an introduction to a new account of Christian origins presented on this website.
 The series began with an examination of the figure Yeshu ha-Notsri in the Talmud, an obscure figure that Christians have long considered anomalous and quite curious.
 We investigated what exactly the Talmud has to say about Yeshu, brought those clues together, and constructed a preliminary biography of the prophet.

 Thus, if Yeshu were born c.
-100 BCE (per the dating of Abraham ibn Daud), then we have a broad window for his flight to Egypt with Perachiah—Yeshu would have been between twelve and eighteen years old upon arrival in Alexandria.
+100 BCE (according to the dating of Abraham ibn Daud), then we have a broad window for his flight to Egypt with Perachiah—Yeshu would have been between twelve and eighteen years old at the time of his arrival in Alexandria.
 The Pharisees definitely did not return to Palestine before Janneus’ death in 76 BCE.
-This means that Yeshu’s stay in Egypt probably lasted between six and twelve years.
-In fact, he could have stayed longer in Egypt, because once he was excommunicated by Perachiah it is doubtful that he would have hurried back to Palestine.
+This means that Yeshu’s stay in Egypt probably lasted between six and twelve years (88/82–76 BCE).
+In fact, Yeshu could have stayed longer in Egypt, because once he was excommunicated by Perachiah it is doubtful that he would have hurried back to Palestine.

 We have seen that the foregoing skeletal account receives confirmation from disparate sources including the Talmud, Epiphanius (who lived before the Talmud was assembled), and the medieval Jewish scholar Abraham Ibn Daud.
 There is enough material and mutual confirmation in these accounts that the historian can be sure somebody lived with the above general biographical details.
-We further learn from the Talmud that Yeshu subsequently “led all Israel astray” and that he was finally executed at Lydda (Lod), according to strict stipulations in Jewish religious law.
+But more critical information about this renegade prophet is in Jewish records: the Talmud additionally relates that, after returning to Palestine, Yeshu subsequently “led all Israel astray” and that he was finally executed at Lydda (Lod) according to the strictest protocols of Jewish religious law.

 In the preceding post I pointed out that the name “Yeshu ha-Notsri” is not a birthname.
 It is an ascription, in this case given by the Talmudic rabbis.
 Yeshu derives from the root yod-shin-ayin meaning “salvation,” while notsri derives from the root nun-tsade-rish, meaning “watch, guard, keep, preserve” (including “keep hidden,” BDB 665 f).
-In other words, Yeshu ha-Notsri can mean “Salvation the Watcher,” or some such.
+In other words, Yeshu ha-Notsri can mean “The Watcher/Preserver is Salvation,” or some such.

-We recall that, according the Pseudo-Clementine account, Simon Magus is supposed to take over John the Baptist’s disciples upon the latter’s death, but Dositheus temporarily usurps that position.
+We recall that, according the Pseudo-Clementine account, Simon Magus is supposed to take over John the Baptist’s disciples upon the latter’s death.
+But Dositheus temporarily usurps John’s position.
 In the canonical Christian tradition, many of John’s disciples go over to Jesus and, at the same time, many people (including King Herod!) think that Jesus is John raised from the dead.
 In my opinion, all this overlap in discipleship and biography, combined with the linguistic and theological equivalences raised above, ineluctably show that all of these figures are really one.

 The next steps

 We now begin to explore the ramifications of the above discoveries.
 The previous series of fifteen posts (“Yeshu ha-Notsri as the Founder of Christianity”) is by way of introduction.
 I doubt it will be possible to understand my projected upcoming posts (still on the drawing board) unless one has first read and digested the material in the first series.
-The traditional Christian just ‘dropping in,’ as it were, will be quite lost.
-And so will any reader who has not first gone through the ‘undergraduate course’ of the first series of posts.
-However, the preceding paragraphs in this very post provide a quick review of that undergraduate course.
+The traditional Christian just ‘dropping in’ to these posts, at this point, will be quite lost.
+So will any reader who has not first familiarized himself with the ‘undergraduate course’ of the first series of posts.
+Nevertheless, the preceding paragraphs in this post provide a quick review of that undergraduate course.